-Music is one of the rare things that cut to the heart of humans, latches on and never lets go.
+Music is one of the rare things that cut to the heart of humans, latches on, and never lets go.
 People use music to unwind, distress, and enhance the meaning of life.

 Music has also been shown to evoke higher emotional states such as love and compassion.

-Regardless of the genre of music you enjoy, remember to always protect your hearing at a loud concert.
+Regardless of the genre of music you enjoy, remember always to protect your hearing at a loud concert.

 How can concerts hurt your ears?